 You can add, update, and delete entries.
-You can also clean up unused entries, combine entries and print the list etc.
+You can also clean up unused entries, combine entries etc.

 The dialog contains a list of all entries.
 Each entry is displayed with a use counter so you know how many database records are using each list entry